Sanford Health Bemidji Announces Karla Eischens as New President and CEO

 “It has been an honor to serve the Bemidji community and collaborate with community leaders and organizations over the last three years,” said Jarvis about her departure.
 “I look forward to this new opportunity to lead and grow with our Fargo market, and I know I’m leaving Bemidji in good hands with Karla as president.”

-Chief operating officer at Sanford Health Matt Hock also commented on this new leadership in the Bemidji region.
+Chief operating officer at Sanford Health Matt Hocks also commented on this new leadership in the Bemidji region.

-“Susan and Karla embody all the important qualities we value as an organization,” said Hock.
+“Susan and Karla embody all the important qualities we value as an organization,” said Hocks in a statement.
 “Both are uniquely qualified to tackle the challenges and opportunities of their communities.
 I am confident they will be successful in their new roles and keep Sanford Health’s momentum growing.”

 The transition to new Bemidji regional leadership will start in January 2023.